Kolari, Kičevo

 Kolari (Колари, Kollarё) is a village in the municipality of Kičevo, North Macedonia.
 It used to be part of the former Zajas Municipality.

+History

+During the period of 1912-1913, members of the Serbian army massacred a total of 7 Albanian men from the village.

 Demographics

+The village is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kırçova.
+The village had a total of 41 houses, excluding bachelors (mucerred).

 As of the 2021 census, Kolari had 421 residents with the following ethnic composition: